gaehlerm/SoftwareEngineering/README.md

 ## Drawbacks of inheritance

-Inheritance comes along with quite some issues and should thus be avoided if possible.
+Implementation inheritance comes along with quite some issues and should thus be avoided if possible.
 In the C++ Core Guidelines there is at least a dozen of points to consider when working with implementation inheritance [C++ Core Guidelines, C++ Core Guidelines explained (Rainer Grimm)].
-More modern languages like Go and Rust don't even support inheritance anymore. [https://golangbot.com/inheritance/]
+More modern languages like Go and Rust don't even support implementation inheritance anymore. [https://golangbot.com/inheritance/]

 ### Tight Coupling

 The most obvious problem with implementation inheritance is that we may create very long inheritance chains.
 I once read an article about some code having 10 levels of inheritance.
 It turned out to be absolutely disastrous.
 There is barely any stronger coupling between code than in inheritance.
 It was impossible to apply any changes nor to remove all the inheritance.
 This inheritance structure was like a tree whose roots were entangling all the code around it.
 The code lost all his fluffiness and became solid as a rock.

 One of the main problems here is that all inheritance levels have access to the base level variables.
 The variables and methods are not sorted.
 They are just there.
-Meanwhile with composition, you only have to consider the variables inside the class.
+Meanwhile with composition, you only have to consider the location of variables inside the class.
 This makes it much clearer where a variable comes from and probably prevents you from accessing objects several layers deep in the hierarchy, unless you really want to do so.
 Therefore one can say that composition properly implements encapsulation while inheritance doesn't.

-Furthermore, I regard the common usage of inheritance as an old dogma.
+Furthermore, I regard the common usage of implementation inheritance as an old dogma.
 It is your job to write code that’s easy to understand.
-Don’t let yourself get bothered by someone saying that a sheep is an animal and you should therefore use inheritance.
+Don’t let yourself get bothered by someone saying that a `sheep` is an `animal` and you should therefore use inheritance.
 It will quite certainly not improve the code and you can end the discussion.
-You are probably developing a model of a sheep that doesn’t need to know about animals.
+You are probably developing a model of a `sheep` that doesn’t need to know about `animals`.
 You have to be pragmatic.
-If a sheep doesn't have to know about the Animal class, then there is no reason why it should inherit from it.
+If a `sheep` doesn't have to know about the `Animal` class, then there is no reason why it should inherit from it.

 ### Error prone

 There are several other issues with inheritance.
-This is already clear due to the fact that Michael Feathers wrote in his book Working Effectively with Legacy Code several examples that he wanted to refactor.
-In about half of them there were problems with inherited or global variables, or overridden methods.
-It’s just so easy to create bugs with inheritance.
-One misspelled function will not override the base class function and thus creating a bug.
+This is already clear due to the fact that Michael Feathers wrote in his book Working Effectively with Legacy Code many examples that he wanted to refactor.
+In about half of them there were problems with inheritance or global variables because these things can come out of nowhere.
+It’s just too easy to create bugs with inheritance.
+One misspelled function will not override the base class function as you would have intended and you created a bug.
 You can delete a derived class function and the code still compiles due to the base class function.
-Meanwhile without inheritance you would get a compiler error.
+Meanwhile without inheritance you would get a compiler error for pretty much any kind of typo.

 Though it has to be said, that with the `override` keyword or attribute, this problem has been resolved in some programming languages like C++ and Java.
 Still, I would recommend not to use inheritance and always use `override` in case you do have to use inheritance to prevent nasty bugs.

 ### Obscure code

 Additionally, there is the problem with variables inherited from the base class.
 These are almost as bad as global variables.
 One doesn’t know where they come from.
 Imagine a variable you get from 10 levels of inheritance.
 And there are dozens of methods that can alter them.
 This is absolutely terrifying.
 With composition on the other hand, you'd have to dig your self a way through all the variables.
 This seems like a drawback at first sigth, but it turns out to be a distinct advantage as you always know where in the instance chain you are exactly.
-For this reason it is generally not recommended to nest inheritance and use composition instead.
+For this reason it is generally not recommended to nest inheritance and I recommend using composition instead.
 And honestly, I don't see at all, why inheritance should be used, other than for defining interfaces.
 Code reuse can be better implemented using composition or functions.

 ### Implementation

-The implementation of inheritance can be complex task, depending on the programming language.
+The implementation of inheritance can be complex task, especially for some of the early OO programming languages like C++.
 There are many things that the compilers in the early days were not able to deal with.
 The danger was very high that a programmer created very subtle bugs.
 Even today it is still difficult to use inheritance correctly in some programming languages.
 Implementing inheritance in C++ requires quite some knowledge and care to prevent bugs.
 It is fragile.
 Avoid fragile code.
 If you follow my advice not to use inheritance you won’t have to bother with such technicalities.

 // get a better image without copy right
 <img src=images/diamond.jpg width="400">